pry/pry/README.markdown

 * Ability to view and replay history
 * Many convenience commands inspired by IPython and other advanced REPLs

+Pry also aims to be more than an IRB replacement; it is an attempt to bring REPL driven programming to the Ruby language.
+It is currently not nearly as powerful as tools like [SLIME](http://en.wikipedia.org/wiki/SLIME) for lisp, but that is the general direction Pry is heading.

 Pry is also fairly flexible and allows significant user [customization](http://rdoc.info/github/banister/pry/master/file/wiki/Customizing-pry.md).
 It is trivial to set it to read from any object that has a `readline` method and write to any object that has a